Learn to trust your own voice.

 Many years ago, I had just started my business and was working hard to get it off the ground, I found myself at a dead end.

 I had discovered what I loved doing and the money wasn’t following.
 As a matter of fact, the harder I tried, the more it went away.

 I had lost my job, I was broke, and I had two kids to feed.
 I told myself that losing my job was probably a blessing, as now I could dedicate myself to my passion 100 percent.
-I was making countless cold calls ever day to little or no avail and was growing more desperate.
+I was making countless cold calls every day to little or no avail and was growing more desperate.

 What was the missing ingredient?

 Back then I didn’t have the answer.
 One day I simply gave up trying and began doing nothing.
 Or better, I only did what I really wanted to do.
 My logic was this: “If I didn’t get any results working hard all day, why not at least have a good time failing?”

 First, I slept; I slept a lot.
 As long as I was tired, I wouldn’t get up.
 I was determined to only do what was effortless.
 If getting up was hard, I wasn’t getting up.
 Next, I watched movies.
 I really got into it.
 While other people went to work, I was watching the movies I had wanted to see for years.
 After that, I spent a lot of time in coffee houses, enjoying myself and watching people.

 I followed the flow and did what I wanted, but it wasn’t easy.
 It was scary and it felt wrong.
 There was this constant voice in my head saying, “wrong, wrong, wrong.
 That’s not how it works.”
 And then there was this other part of me that I hadn’t known before, and it wouldn’t give in, and was determined to live life differently.